FrogQmark/moto-edge-50-guides/src/content/docs/modules.md

 ## Safe install flow

 1. Download from official GitHub (not random mirrors)
-2. Magisk > Modules > Install from storage > reboot
+2. Magisk/Kernelsu > Modules > Install from storage > reboot
 3. If bootloop: hold Vol Up during boot to enter safe mode (disables modules), or `adb wait-for-device shell magisk --remove-modules` from PC, then reboot

 ## Do not install